jewettaij/superpose3d_cpp/README.md

 of two different annotated volumetric 3-D images of the same object taken at different magnifications.)

 Note that if you enable scale transformations, you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
 For this reason, if you are using this function to compare the conformations of molecules, you should probably set the fourth argument to *false*.
-This will prevent matching a molecule with its stereoisomer.
+This will prevent matching a molecule with its stereoenantiomer.

 ### Rotation angles, axes, and quaternions